Hannibal – Barcelona to Rome

 Adrian Amelse, Hannibal 2022

 I did this trip on an ebike as I am not a cyclist.
-It was a tough ask but the organisation by Bike Odessey made life a lot easier.
-Everything was done for us other than having to pedal every day.
-Our route was plotted, our coffee was planned and the picnic lunches set us up perfectly for the afternoon.
-The guides were professional and motivating.
-The lead guide Max has a real gift with people and inspired us every day to do more.
-We had our bikes expertly maintained and our bodies too with a professional massage every few days.
-The entire team were fantastic.
+The organisation by Bike Odyssey made life easier.
+Routes were plotted, coffee was planned and picnic lunches set up perfectly.
+The guides were professional; Max has a gift with people and inspired us every day.
+Our bikes were expertly maintained and our bodies too with professional massages.
+We had amazing food, saw places we would never have known about, made special friendships and new memories that will last a lifetime.
+Would I travel with Bike Odessey again?
+I’m already planning it.

 Linda Nairn, Hannibal 2019